 - 1966 Covenant on Civil and Political Rights.

 People from Denmark were the first seeking safety from German suppression in the 1870s.
 Since then, refugees have arrived from Poland, Uganda, Vietnam, Cambodia, Afghanistan, Somalia, and the Middle East.

 The Refugee Quota Programme — when did it begin and where are we now?

-- In 1987, New Zealand formalised their response to receiving refugees by accepting 800 people classified as refugees by the United Nations High Commissioner for Refugees (UNHCR).
+- In 1987, New Zealand formalised their response to receiving refugees by accepting 800 people classified as refugees by the UNHCR.

 You can read more about New Zealand’s Refugee Quota Programme from New Zealand Immigration.

 And then there are some government and not-for-profit organisations that have their own specialised ways of helping refugees set up life and living in New Zealand: